Chest Wall Disorder: Pectus Carinatum

 Doctors don't know exactly what causes pectus carinatum (PEK-tus kair-ih-NOT-um).
 In some cases, it runs in families.

-Kids who have it often have another health condition, such as:
+Kids who have it may have another health condition, such as:

 What Are the Signs & Symptoms of Pectus Carinatum?